Kelvin Chapman

-Kelvin Keith Chapman (born June 2, 1956) is a retired Major League Baseball player.
-He played his entire Major League career with the New York Mets.
+Kelvin Keith Chapman (born June 2, 1956) is an American former professional baseball second baseman.
+He played in Major League Baseball (MLB) with the New York Mets.

 Early career

 Kelvin Chapman attended Santa Rosa Junior College.
 He was signed by the Mets organization as an amateur free agent on December 3, 1975.
 His first season as a professional was with the Met's Rookie League team, Marion Mets of the Appalachian League in 1976.
 That season he played 62 games and had a batting average of .269, a slugging percentage of .347, and an on-base percentage of .342.

 The following year he was promoted to the Mets A-league team, the Wausau Mets of the Midwest League.
 In 127 games his batting average improved to .306, his slugging percentage improved to .456 and his on-base percentage improved to .378.

 This performance led to another promotion to the Mets AA-league team, the Jackson Mets of the Texas League for the 1978 season.
 The team featured several other future New York Mets players, including Mookie Wilson, Neil Allen and Jeff Reardon.
 Chapman played 131 games for Jackson, 129 of which were at second base.
 He posted a batting average of .266, a slugging percentage of .383, and an on-base percentage of .347.